 Stock markets exhibit cycles which can be caused by fundamental changes due to real economic cycles.
 They can also show booms and busts which are are considered to be overreactions not justified by fundamental data (Shiller, 1981; DeBondt and Thaler, 1985, 1987).
 Those booms and busts can be driven by herd behaviour, for instance.
+Market-wide speculation, or manias, means that the expectations and the behaviour of the agents needs to be increasingly homogeneous.
+Homogeneity in behaviour due to expectations has already been introduced by Keynes (1936) who called the entrepreneurial outlook "animal spirits" and later on Minsky (1970) acknowledged that in times of economic flourishing also optimism emerges among the members of both parties, lenders and borrowers.
+For a survey of the formation of expectations literature in the economic context, please refer to Pesaran and Weale (2006).
 This kind of speculation is introduced exogenous to the model by adding a drift to the random walk of ε{it} :